The SQL Server DISTINCT Statement retrieves unique records (by removing the duplicates) from the specified column in the SELECT Statement.

 We use the below data to explain this.

 In this example, we select the unique records present in the Education Column.

 SELECT DISTINCT [Education] FROM [Employees]

-When we use this one on multiple columns, the SELECT Statement returns the unique combination of multiple columns instead of unique individual records.
+When we use this one on multiple columns, the below query returns the unique combination of multiple columns instead of unique individual records.
 In this example, we select the unique combination records present in the Education Column and Yearly Income Column.

 SELECT DISTINCT [Education] ,[YearlyIncome] FROM [Employees]

 Although we used the Keyword in the SELECT Statement, it is returning duplicates because

 - Bachelors and 70000 is a Unique Combination

 - Bachelors and 80000 is a Unique Combination